 Reduces Cancer-related symptoms.
 Cancer treatments have been delivering promising results for decades.
 However, these treatments also produce side effects that further burden cancer patients.
 Side effects include nausea, pain, and vomiting.
 CBD may help reduce nausea and vomiting resulting from chemotherapy.

 Improved circulatory system.
 There are now researches indicating that CBD can be beneficial for the heart and the circulatory system.
 CBD is also credited with the ability to lower high blood pressure.
 CBD’s ability to help lower blood pressure may be related to CBD’s ability to reduce stress and anxiety.

 According to the National Institute on Drug Abuse (NIDA), THC can affect aspects of human physiology like thinking, memory, mobility, concentration, coordination, pleasure, and sensory and time perception.
 It is for this reason that the use of THC has exhibited several health benefits.

 Improved Appetite.
-Increase in appetite is one of the most well-known effects of THC ? .
+An increase in appetite is one of the most well-known effects of THC?
 THC interacts with the same type of receptors that release the hormone ghrelin.
 The said hormone stimulates hunger.
 THC is also said to make food taste better.
 This can greatly benefit those who suffer from conditions like HIV, eating disorders, hepatitis, and dementia.